pahrohfit/sanic-beskar/docs/notes.rst

 Error Handling
 --------------

-By default, sanic-praetorian will add an error handler to Sanic for PraetorianErrors.
+By default, sanic-beskar will add an error handler to Sanic for BeskarErrors.
 This error handler produces nicely formatted json responses with status codes that reflect the failures.
-The sanic-praetorian package's custom exception type ``PraetorianError`` derives from the ``pyBuzz`` base exception type from the
+The sanic-beskar package's custom exception type ``BeskarError`` derives from the ``pyBuzz`` base exception type from the
 `py-buzz exceptions package <https://github.com/dusktreader/py-buzz>`_.
 The py-buzz package provides convenience methods for error handlers.

-The error handling may be disabled by adding a configuration setting for ``DISABLE_PRAETORIAN_ERROR_HANDLER``.
+The error handling may be disabled by adding a configuration setting for ``DISABLE_BESKAR_ERROR_HANDLER``.
 You may wish to do this if you want to customize your error handling even further.

 For example, you may wish to have the error handler log messages about failures